 With a record price of just $7475 set as long ago as 2000, and only 3 recorded sales over $5000, Mandarrks barks are eminently affordable.
-His clearance rate of 54% is an indication that when they carry estimates that are too high many works have failed to sell. (like the untitled image of a spirit figure with a fish trap presented at Sotheby's in July 2009 carrying an estimate of $6000-8000, and the untiled image of a man playing the didgeridu with his wife alongside estimated at $5000-7000 in Sotheby's subsequent November sale that year).
+His clearance rate of 54% is an indication that when they carried estimates that are too high, many works have failed to sell.
+Among these is the untitled image of a spirit figure with a fish trap presented at Sotheby's in July 2009 carrying an estimate of $6000-8000, and the untiled image of a man playing the didgeridu with his wife alongside estimated at $5000-7000 in Sotheby's subsequent November sale that year.

-Mandarrk was an artist who painted long before the advent of the Aboriginal art 'industry, though he lived to see it burgioning at the time of his death in 1987.
-His works appeared in the very first specialist Aboriginal art sale in 1994.
-Yet a huge tranch of 45 works appeared at Sotheby's in 1998 of which only 14 sold for a total of $36,398 his highest ever yearly total.
+Mandarrk was an artist who painted long before the advent of the Aboriginal art 'industry', though he lived to see it burgioning at the time of his death in 1987.
+Yet a huge tranch of 45 works appeared at Sotheby's in 1998, of which only 14 sold for a total of $36,398 his highest ever yearly total.
 When 11 of his paintings appeared for sale 15 years later in 2013 it was an entirely different story.
 Only one failed to find a buyer.
 All but two of these appeared in the sale of the legendary collection of Clive Evatt.
 Evatt, who had owed the Hogarth Galleries in Paddington, sold every one of his Mandarrk barks at Bonhams in 2013, with the highest price achieved being $6,100, the artist's second highest recorded price.